isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 Registration is OPENED for intake 1/2022 (May 2022 intake).

 The next intake for this course will be in Sep 2022.
-Registration will be available four to six weeks prior to the course commencement date.
+Registration will be available six to eight weeks prior to the course commencement date.

 <a id="etp2gst-ta-id"></a>
 ### **GST Programme Level 2**